There are several types of parasites, but here are the most common ones!

 Giardia spp.

-Giardia spp.
-Are single celled parasitic organisms (protozoa) found in the intestines of cats and many other animals.
+Giardia spp. are single-celled parasitic organisms (protozoa) found in the intestines of cats and many other animals.
 These microscopic parasites attach to the intestinal wall or swim freely in the mucous lining of the intestines.

 Life cycle of Giardia